-This course, an extension of ENG 097, emphasizes paragraph structure and the writing of short expository essays, with special attention to organization, logic, usage, tone, and style.
-The course is designed to prepare students for college-level writing in English 101 and in other disciplines.
-Prerequisite: ENG 097 or placement by examination and/or recommendation of the Program Dean of Humanities or the Senior Department Chair.
+This course emphasizes paragraph structure and the writing of short expository essays, with special attention to organization, logic, usage, tone, and style.
+The course is designed to prepare students for college-level writing in English courses and in other disciplines.
+Prerequisite: ENG 097 or by placement.